Medications for Heart Failure

 • Isosorbide dinitrate/hydralazine

 These are not all the drugs used to treat HF.
 Your doctor may suggest other medicines depending on your side effects or other medical conditions.
-For example, your doctor may prescribe a statin for high cholesterol or a blood thinner for some abnormal heart rhythms, like atrial fibrillation.1
+For example, your doctor may prescribe a statin for high cholesterol.1

 Aldosterone antagonists (mineralocorticoid receptor antagonists)

-Aldosterone antagonists are a type of diuretic.
-They block the effects of the stress hormone, aldosterone.
+Aldosterone antagonists are diuretics.
+They block the effects of the stress hormone aldosterone.
 Blocking aldosterone allows the kidneys to get rid of extra water and sodium.
 This lowers blood pressure and reduces fluid build-up.
-Unlike other diuretics, these prevent the kidneys from eliminating too much potassium, which is important for the heart.3
+Unlike other diuretics, these drugs prevent the kidneys from eliminating too much potassium.
+They are commonly referred to as “potassium-sparing diuretics.”
+Maintaining an appropriate level of potassium is important for the heart to function normally.3

 ACE inhibitors

 Angiotensin-converting enzyme (ACE) inhibitors lower your blood pressure.
 They work by preventing an enzyme in the body from making a hormone called angiotensin II.
-This helps to widen your blood vessels, improving blood flow and reducing how hard your heart has to work.
-They also block the effects of harmful stress hormones.1,3
+This helps widen your blood vessels, which improves blood flow and reduces how hard your heart has to work.
+ACE inhibitors also block the effects of harmful stress hormones.1,3

 ARBs

 Angiotensin receptor blockers (ARBs) also lower your blood pressure.
-They provide similar benefits as ACE inhibitors.
-These work by blocking certain receptors in the body, which lowers blood pressure.
-They are sometimes prescribed for people who cannot tolerate ACE inhibitors.1,3
+They provide similar benefits to ACE inhibitors.
+ARBs are sometimes prescribed for people who cannot tolerate ACE inhibitors.
+ARBs work by blocking the effect of angiotensin II in the heart, blood vessels, and kidneys.1,3

 ARNIs

 Angiotensin receptor-neprilysin inhibitors (ARNIs) combine an ARB with a neprilysin inhibitor.
-Neprilysin is an enzyme that breaks down substances that open arteries.
-Blocking neprilysin improves artery opening and blood flow.
-ARNIs work to reduce strain on the heart.1
+Neprilysin is an enzyme in the body that breaks down chemical messengers that open arteries.
+So blocking neprilysin improves artery opening and blood flow.
+ARNIs reduce strain on the heart.1

 Beta-blockers

 Beta-blockers are also known as beta-adrenergic blocking agents.
-They slow the heart rate, reduce blood pressure, and regulate your heart rhythm.
-They reduce the effects of harmful stress hormones.
+They slow the heart rate, which gives the heart more time to recover after each beat, reduces blood pressure, and regulates heart rhythm.
+They also reduce the effects of harmful stress hormones.
 This reduces the workload of the heart and helps it pump better.1,3

 Digoxin

 Digoxin improves the strength of heart muscle pumping.
 This may improve heart function by enabling a stronger heartbeat.
 Digoxin also slows the heartbeat, especially for people with HF and atrial fibrillation.
-It is usually used for people who still have HF symptoms after trying other drugs.1,3
+Because this drug is difficult to manage and may have a variety of side effects, it is usually used for people who still have HF symptoms after trying other drugs.1,3

 Diuretics (water pills)

 Diuretics help the body get rid of extra fluid and sodium through urine.
-The reduces fluid buildup in the lungs, making it easier to breathe.
-It also reduces fluid in the bloodstream, allowing the heart to pump more easily and decreasing blood pressure.
+This reduces fluid buildup in the lungs, making it easier to breathe.
+Diuretics also reduce fluid in the bloodstream, allowing the heart to pump more easily and decreasing blood pressure.
 Different diuretics work in different ways and at different speeds.1,3

 HCN channel blockers

 Hyperpolarization-activated cyclic nucleotide-gated (HCN) channel blockers slow your heartbeat.
-They block an electrical current that regulates the pace of your heartbeat.
-By lowering your resting heart rate, HCN channel blockers help your heart pump more blood with each beat.1
+They block an electrical current to slow down the pace of your heartbeat.
+HCN channel blockers help your heart pump more blood with each beat.
+They are also able to slow the heart rate without decreasing blood pressure.1

 Isosorbide dinitrate/hydralazine

-Isosorbide dinitrate and hydralazine cause blood vessels to widen.
+Isosorbide dinitrate and hydralazine are 2 drugs that widen blood vessels.
 This improves blood flow and reduces the workload of the heart.
 They may be given as separate drugs or combined in a single pill.
-They may be used with ACE inhibitors and ARBs or used alone.1,3
+Your doctor may prescribe them along with ACE inhibitors and ARBs.1,3

 Things to consider

 Keep track of all of your medicines.
 Make a list of everything you take, including the dosage and frequency.
 Update it whenever your medicine or dosage changes.
 Keep the list in a convenient place at home.
-Also keep a copy in your wallet or purse.1
+Keep a physical copy in your wallet or purse and a digital copy in your phone.1

-Before beginning treatment for heart failure, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you are taking.
+Before beginning HF treatment, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you are taking.
 This includes over-the-counter drugs.

 Featured Forum